The GPU only connects to the CPU and monitors, and don't care about other components.

 Then add the vBIOS to VM's UEFI firmware (or OVMF).

-On an Optimus laptop, NVIDIA drivers will search for the vBIOS from system's ACPI table, and load it to the GPU.
+On an Optimus laptop, NVIDIA drivers will search for the vBIOS from the system's ACPI table and load it to the GPU.
 The ACPI table is managed by the UEFI firmware, so it needs to be modified to add the vBIOS.

 Do not miss any steps, or you will be welcomed by Code 43 (Driver load failure).